Basicprogrammer10/connorcode-writing/programming/like-system.md

 The view count can then be formatted into the article page and sent to the client.
 It was here when I noticed a big problem with this system.
 It was _way_ too slow.
 The queries (in a commit) were taking `~50ms`.
-To some this may not seam very long, but lets put it in prospective.
+To some this may not seam very long, but let's put it in prospective.
-Before, the server was taking in total `~2ms` from the client sending to it receiving the request.
+Before, the server was taking in total `~1ms` from the client sending to it receiving the request.
-Now because of the database it was 25 times slower.
+Now because of the database it was 50 times slower.

-I opened a discussion on the Rusqlite GitHub repo and eventually found that setting `synchronous` to `NORMAL` massively decreased execution time.
+I opened [a discussion](https://github.com/rusqlite/rusqlite/discussions/1119) on the Rusqlite GitHub repo and eventually found that setting `synchronous` to `NORMAL` massively decreased execution time.
 I assume this is because before it was waiting for the operating system to save the database every time.
 This is the pragma statement I mentioned before.